The apple of my eye

 What's the origin of the phrase 'The apple of my eye'?

-'The apple of my eye' is exceedingly old and first appears in Old English in a work attributed to King Aelfred (the Great) of Wessex, AD 885, titled Gregory's Pastoral Care.
+'The apple of my eye' is an exceedingly old expression which first appears, in Old English, in a work attributed to King Aelfred (the Great) of Wessex, AD 885, titled Gregory's Pastoral Care.